Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$: Results

 \subsection{Anomalous Hall effect}

 In an AM material, separation of majority and minority characters of bands in some regions of BZ can lead to the anomalous Hall effect \cite{ahe_rev2022}, as observed in ferromagnetic metals.
 As discussed in Sec.
-III \ref{WM}, by the symmetry of the magnetic space group the Hall vector ${\bf h}$ connecting the applied electric field to the Hall current density is allowed only along the $\hat{z}$ and $\hat{y}$ directions for the case of ${\bf N}\|\hat{y}$ and $\|\hat{z}$, respectively, whereas ${\bf h}$ is zero for ${\bf N}\|\hat{x}$.
+IV \ref{WM}, by the symmetry of the magnetic space group the Hall vector ${\bf h}$ connecting the applied electric field to the Hall current density is allowed only along the $\hat{z}$ and $\hat{y}$ directions for the case of ${\bf N}\|\hat{y}$ and $\|\hat{z}$, respectively, whereas ${\bf h}$ is zero for ${\bf N}\|\hat{x}$.
 Thus for our case of ${\bf N}\|\hat{z}$ nonzero anomalous Hall effect exists only for $\sigma_{zx}$.

 The AHC, calculated using GGA+SOC+U for the easy axis ${\bf N}\|\hat{z}$, is given in Fig. \ref{ahc} versus band filling in the range --1 eV to 1 eV.
 Several peaks with a large magnitude appear, with a maximum value of 450 S/cm at 0.5 eV above $E_F$, implying electron doping on the Na site could achieve this value.
-Below $E_F$, peaks with magnitude of 150 -- 200 S/cm at $-0.06$ eV and $-0.12$ eV could be reached by doping of 0.14 holes and 0.3 holes per f.u., estimated by the rigid band approximation, possibly achieved by Na vacancies.
+Below $E_F$, peaks with magnitude of 150 -- 200 S/cm at $-0.06$ eV and $-0.12$ eV could be reached by doping of 0.11 holes and 0.29 holes per f.u., estimated by the rigid band approximation, possibly achieved by Na vacancies.
+These features remain nearly unchanged at $U_{eff}=1$ eV, while the peaks below $E_F$ are somewhat enhanced at $U_{eff}=2$ eV, as given in SM \cite{sm}.
+This approximation would provide a reasonable estimate, since there is no Na character near $E_F$ (see SM \cite{sm}).
 These values of AHC are much larger than those calculated for MnTe \cite{ahe2023}.
 Note that the {\it ab initio} AHC values obtained from the Berry curvature provide a reasonable tendency, although such estimates can show quantitative disagreement with experimental values \cite{feng2022}.